What is an ectopic pregnancy?

 How common is ectopic pregnancy?

-An ectopic pregnancy is estimated to occur in up to one out of every 90 pregnancies.
+An ectopic pregnancy is estimated to occur in up to 1 out of every 90 pregnancies.

 What are the symptoms of an ectopic pregnancy?